-Does turmeric thin the blood?
-The answer to this one appears to be, yes, though, to what extent and at what dosage we cannot be sure.
+Does turmeric thin your blood?
+The answer to this one appears to be, yes, when taken regularly.
 Several studies performed on blood plasma outside of the body indicate that curcumin possesses anticoagulant activities.

 Therefore, turmeric may be able to regulate hemostasis (the stopping of blood flow), thrombosis, and coagulation.
 We need more human studies to confirm whether or not turmeric is reliable in critical scenarios.
 Currently, that evidence is unavailable.

-If you’re considering using turmeric as a blood thinner to prevent clots, always consult with a certified medical professional, first.
-For your health and safety, it’s crucial to ensure that turmeric curcumin with BioPerine does not adversely interact with any existing medications.
+If you’re considering using turmeric for blood thinning to prevent clots, always consult with a certified medical professional, first.
+For your health and safety, it’s crucial to ensure that turmeric and curcumin do not adversely interact with any existing medications.